webwallet/api-old/README.md

 - API Reference

 ## Introduction
-  Money arose from debt, not from barter, and therefore it is information about what we owe each other.
-With modern technology, this information can be generated with a computer and sent over the Internet like any instant message or email, but we need to agree on how this information will be created and communicated securely.
-The WebWallet API is a proposal for the creation and processing of such information on the Web.
+  Money is a social technology that arose from debt (not from barter), and therefore it is just information about what we owe each other.
+With modern technology, this information can be generated with a computer or mobile phone and sent over the Internet like any instant message or email.
+The WebWallet API is a proposal for the creation, communication and processing of such information on the Web.

 ### Design Principles
  This specification defines a unified monetary and transactional model that enables the implementation of different currency systems in a uniform way, a tamper-evident approach for ensuring data integrity and protecting transaction history, and a RESTful API that exposes all resources and functionality according to the architectural style of the Web.

- - Monetary and Transactional Model
+ - **Monetary and Transactional Model**
+  The WebWallet API uses the same underlying data modeling and transaction processing rules for implementing different currency systems, which result from different configurations of the following parameters:
+    - **Balance Limits**
+      Besides a balance attribute, every address has a lower and an upper balance limit.
+The configuration of these limits enable the implementation of several currency systems such as centrally-issued currencies (all but one addresses have a lower limit greater than or equal to zero), cash-in currency systems (only the gateway addresses have negative lower limits) and mutual credit systems (all addresses have negative lower limits).
+    - **Transaction Source**

+    - **Currency Supply**

- - Data Integrity Approach
+ - **Data Integrity Approach**

- - RESTful API
+ - **RESTful API**

 ## Definitions